All you need to know about Turkish towels

 How to prepare Turkish towels first time use?

 Again, Turkish towels will get softer and more absorbent the more you use them and wash them.
-If you want to jump start the process, you can soak your new towel in cold water for a few hours or over night and hang dry it.
+How to make Turkish towels more absorbent if you want to jump start the process?
+You can soak your new towel in cold water for a few hours or over night and hang dry it.
 This isn't a must but it will emulate washing and drying your towel many times.
 Natural cotton needs to be "broken in", which allows the fibers to bloom, be softer and reach maximum absorbency.

 Should I use fabric softener?